-Chelsea Handler And Tomi Lahren Argue Over Trans Military Ban — VIDEO
+Chelsea Handler & Tomi Lahren Debate Trans Military Ban — VIDEO

 Let's be honest: We saw this coming.
 In fact, Twitter was well prepared for the event, and we already knew where both women stood when it came to trans rights.
 As you'd expect, Lahren and Handler's reactions to the trans military ban were basically opposite.